azrulhasni/kelichap/User-manual.md

 >   Version tab.

 >   Note: although an earlier version of a document is available to be read,
->   search could only be done on thee latest version of a document.
+>   search could only be done on the latest version of a document.